San Diego Animal Welfare Coalition

-San Diego Humane Society is proud to have not euthanized a healthy or treatable animal since 2002.
-But the best news of recent years was when the San Diego Animal Welfare Coalition was able to "reach zero euthanasia of treatable animals" in July of 2015.
-This means that all healthy and treatable animals entering the San Diego animal sheltering system are safe from being euthanized due to the collaboration of area shelters, foster families, rescue groups, and other lifesaving partners.
-San Diego is the largest city in the nation to have accomplished this feat.
+The collaborative work of the SDAWC was integral to helping San Diego achieve zero euthanasia of healthy or treatable shelter animals in 2015.
+This means that all healthy or treatable animals entering the San Diego County animal sheltering system are safe from being euthanized due to the collaboration of area shelters, foster families, rescue groups and other lifesaving partners.
+San Diego was the largest city in the nation to have accomplished this feat — and together, we’re committed to Staying at Zero year after year.

 Contact SDAWC